 The Short: I’m a licensed professional dog walker that wants to walk your dogs and care for your pets while you’re away.
-I feature visits and on-leash walks by your house currently, and will feature on- and off-leash walks at Marymoor Park beginning in September.
+I feature visits for pet-sitting and on-leash walks by your house currently in the mornings and evenings, and will feature midday on- and off-leash walks at Marymoor Park beginning in October.
 For the long version, read on, and be sure to check the links at the top for more info.

 Bear with me as this is lengthy, but I believe that if you’re going to trust me with your pets, then you deserve to know as much about me as you can.

 My name is Alex Bauer, I’m a 26 year old owner of two dogs that lives in Redmond, Washington.
 These are them:

 How Did I Get Into Pet Sitting and Walking Dogs?

 I’ve been around animals my entire life.
 I think in every baby picture of mine you can find at least one cat.